 As defined in [GFD.212], section 3.2, a Connection request can optionally include an Explicit Routing Object (ERO) element.
 An ERO is an ordered list of STPs that describe the route that should be taken by the Connection.
 The inter-network pathfinder will use STPs listed in an ERO element as constraints during the path finding process.
 The Connection will include all of the STPs in the ERO in the sequence in which they are listed.
 However an ERO is not ‘strict’ in the sense that a Connection is allowed to transit intermediate STPs between the STPs listed in the ERO.

 Figure 1 shows an example of a Connection.
 This Connection conforms to any of the following ERO: (STP b, STP d, STP f), or (STP c, STP e, STP g).
-Note that as the ingress and egress STPs of a Connection are defined in dedicated fields of the Connection request, they MUST not be included in the ERO.
+Note that as the ingress and egress STPs of a Connection are defined in dedicated fields of the Connection request, they MUST NOT be included in the ERO.
 Also notice that STP at either end of an SDP can be used to uniquely identify the SDP to transit.
 Both STP on a single SDP are not required in the ERO, and in fact, only a single one should be specified.

 Figure 1 – Example of an ERO.